 That left me with a painful glimmer of hope and I left with what I believed to be a notion of continuance with John.
 Instead, when I got home I heard nothing for months.
 I sent an email that was unanswered, and all that I knew was that I was left to see my own path forward.
 So that’s what I did, that’s how I embarked on a trip to the Far East…

-In part 2 of the interview, we’ll follow Daniel’s career from 2015 to 2018, a period when he rode for Japanese and Malaysian-based teams.
+Read Part 2 of the interview, which follows Daniel’s career from 2015 to 2018, a period when he rode for Japanese and Malaysian-based teams.

 Feature photo: rickoshayphotos